DEPARTING DAILY FROM DOWNTOWN CHARLESTON OR MT. PLEASANT

 Once aboard, you will experience a relaxing 30 minute cruise to historic Fort Sumter.
 You will learn about the events which led to the outbreak of America’s most bloody war.
 When you arrive you will be greeted by National Park Service Rangers, who will provide further details about Fort Sumter and its pivotal role in the American Civil War.
 After your roughly one hour visit, you will enjoy a soothing cruise back to your departure point.

 Please Note: Accessibility Limitations at Fort Sumter – Visitors must use a flight of steps to travel between the boat and the fort due to rehabilitation work on the Fort Sumter dock.
 There is no ramp.
 We apologize for the inconvenience.
 Please do not hesitate to call us at 843-722-2628 with any questions regarding wheelchair accessibility.
+The 3:30pm departure from Patriots Point will make a brief interim stop at Liberty Square before and after the Fort Tour.

 Please note, boats will depart promptly!